Ander Vidorreta

-Ander Vidorreta Larrumbe (born 12 July 1997) is a Spanish footballer who plays as a central midfielder for Real Avilés CF.
+Ander Vidorreta Larrumbe (born 12 July 1997) is a Spanish footballer who plays as a central midfielder for Primera Federación club Pontevedra.

 Club career

 Born in Soria, Castile and León, Vidorreta represented CD Numancia as a youth.
 He made his senior debut with the reserves on 27 August 2016, starting in a 7–0 Tercera División home routing of SD Almazán.

 Vidorreta scored his senior goal on 17 December 2016, netting the opener in a 2–0 home defeat of CD Bupolsa.
 On 25 June 2019, after being an ever-present figure for the B-side, he was definitely promoted to the main squad after agreeing to a one-year deal.

 On 8 December 2019, Vidorreta made his first team debut by starting in a 1–3 away loss against UD Las Palmas in the Segunda División championship.
 On 3 October of the following year, he moved to Segunda División B side SD Tarazona on a free transfer.

+In July 2022, he signed with CD Calahorra of the Primera División RFEF.

+On July 15, 2023, he signed with Real Unión Club of the Primera División RFEF.